gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-load-obj-w-mtl.md

 `;
 ```

-And we that we get normal maps
+And we that we get normal maps.
+Note: I moved the camera closer so they are easier to see.

 {{{example url="../webgl-load-obj-w-mtl-w-normal-maps.html"}}}

 I'm sure there are way more features of the .MTL file we could try to support.
 For example the `refl` keyword specifies reflection maps which is another word